 Medicines shall only be sold for wholesale in pharmaceutical warehouses and for retail in pharmacies or their branches.
 Trade in medicines can be made exclusively through pharmaceutical establishments and shall not be made through any electronic commercial means, by post or by establishments other than pharmaceutical ones (some exclusions are envisaged for rural areas, where medicines may be sold by certain healthcare institutions).

 At the same time, legislation sets no restrictions on sale of medical devices via the Internet and by post.
-Generally, medical devices may be sold and delivered by any means (except medical devices whose use requires special knowledge and which are prohibited for sale through TV).
+Generally, medical devices may be sold and delivered by any means (except medical devices which use requires special knowledge and which are prohibited for sale through TV).

 19. What are the restrictions and requirements for electronic marketing and advertising via email, by Internet, social media, and other channels?

 General requirements and restrictions shall apply to any kind of promotion and advertising of medicines or medical devices.
 Dissemination of commercial information by digital means is governed by the law “On Electronic Commerce”.
 Commercial digital messages (e-mail) shall include: